avalcarcel9/rtapas/README.md

 Probability Map Automatic Segmentation (TAPAS) method.
 The methods are in progress for publication.
 This package creates data structures necessary for training the TAPAS model.
-After training, the model can be used to predict subject-specific threhsolds to use on probability maps for automatic lesion segmentation.
+After training, the model can be used to predict subject-specific thresholds to use on probability maps for automatic lesion segmentation.

 ## Installation

-This packages is still under construction and development.
-Please check back when the builds are stable.

 To get the latest development version from GitHub: